MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/event-id-5120-cluster-shared-volume-troubleshooting-guidance.md

 This code indicates that connectivity between a node and the CSV has been lost.

-1. Check the network connectivity, and check the cluster exclusion in the firewall.
+1. Check the network connectivity and the cluster exclusion in the firewall.
 2. Make sure that the affected system has the latest versions of network and storage drivers and firmware installed.
 Additionally, make sure that Microsoft updates and hotfixes are up to date.

 ### Status code: STATUS_UNEXPECTED_NETWORK_ERROR(c00000c4)